Matt1479/TypeScript-Udemy/README.md

 let copiedPerson = Object.assign({}, person);
 ```

-This syntax creates a new object (the {} part) and assigns all properties of the old object (the second argument) to that newly created one.
+This syntax creates a new object (the curly braces ( { } ) part) and assigns all properties of the old object (the second argument) to that newly created one.
 This creates a copy.

 <br>